 Tafadzwa Tuboy Mugwadi is a Zimbabwean politician who is the Zanu PF Director of Information and Publicity and a former Zimbabwe National Students Union (ZINASU) leader.
 He is also a Political Scientist and a Conflict Mediation Consultant.

-Mugwadi dumped the late Morgan Tsvangirai led MDC-T during his time as the students leader and joined Zanu PF, accusing the opposition party of being ideologically bankrupt.
-Mugwadi, who as Zinasu leader drummed up support for the MDC-T among the student community, disclosed that he was joining Zanu-PF as the party has shown that it has the interests of Zimbabweans at heart.
+Mugwadi left the late Morgan Tsvangirai led MDC-T during his time as a students leader and joined Zanu PF, accusing the opposition party of being ideologically bankrupt.
+Mugwadi, who as Zinasu leader drummed up support for the MDC-T among the student community, disclosed that he was joining Zanu-PF as the party had shown that it had the interests of Zimbabweans at heart.
 He was also the secretary-general of the Zimbabwe Youth Action Group.

 He holds a Master of Science Degree in International Relations and a BSc Honours Degree in Political Science from the University of Zimbabwe.

 In 2012, as an outgoing Zimbabwe National Students Union (Zinasu) president Tafadzwa Tuboy Mugwadi said lack of funding for tertiary institutions was retrogressive and embarrassing.
 “It is disheartening for the Government to tell students that it has no money.
 We have the President, Ministers and Members of Parliament who preside over Cabinet business that fails to take care of its students.
 “These people are driving expensive vehicles and spend a lot of Government resources yet they fail to fund higher education.
 We boast of education successes as a country but are failing to support it.
 This is very notorious and as students we demand our own share of support,” said Mr Mugwadi.